 |Mathematical Science Occupations||Rapid Growth||Video|

 |Software Developers, Systems Software||Rapid Growth||Video|

-Fast Facts: As of 2008, the U.S. Bureau of Labor Statistics estimated 3,308,260 employed in the Computer and Mathematical occupational group earning the mean annual income of $74,500.
+Fast Facts: The Bureau of Labor Statistics (“BLS”) estimates that 4,165,140 are employed in this occupational group earning the “mean annual wage” (as defined below) of $87,880.

 Sources: In addition to specific citations noted, supplementary source materials include the United States Bureau of Labor Statistics.